 Transfer Students

-How do my courses transfer to UMD?
+How may courses transfer to UMD?

 This is frequently the first and most urgent question students have regarding transfer courses.